 The Process of Exploration

 The giant high grade Charters Towers style mineralisation and ore bodies are rare in the world.
-Citigold Corporation has produced gold at Charters Towers.
+Citigold Corporation has produced gold at Charters Towers as part of test mining of various mining methods.
 The current major gold mining infrastructure is to be expanded and re-activated on this major high-grade goldfield.

 Citigold is a successful exploration corporation having defined the Inferred Mineral Resources of 11 million ounces of gold (25 million tonnes @14 g/t Au).